Big day for Nasa and SpaceX stymied by weather

 Ground monitoring stations in major British cities detect clear reductions in two major pollutants.

 'Gob-smacking' vision for future UK transport

 Public transport and active travel will be the "natural first choice", the Transport Secretary says.

 How to predict threats to animals from plastic

 Scientists find out more about the threats of plastic to thousands of fish, whales and other aquatic life.

 Help needed to rescue UK's old rainfall records

 Pre-1960s handwritten rain gauge data can inform drought and flood planning, but only if digitised.

 25/03/2020 | news | science | 775

-If coronavirus can be transferred on to surfaces, safe food shopping presents challenges.
+If coronavirus can be transferred on to surfaces, what are the risks of buying food?